• Skip to primary navigation

 Where: Kyoto

 The Arashiyama Bamboo Grove in Kyoto is another highlight that most people look forward to when planning their trip to Japan.
 It is a highly photographed pathway of densely packed bamboo that rises to the sky almost as if it were touching the clouds.
-But on this path, there are a number of smaller shrines, temples, and gardens that are well worth a visit too.
+But on this path, several smaller shrines, temples, and gardens are well worth a visit too.

 12. Walk Across the Shibuya Pedestrian Crossing